GILLIGAN'S ISLAND GLITCHES

 Three Million Dollars, More or Less

-Although the Skipper mentions it's the third month, March, Mrs. Howell later says that there is no "r" in the month.
+Although the Skipper mentions that it's the third month, March, Mrs. Howell later says that there is no "r" in the month.

 Skipper says the only game he ever gambles on is pool, yet in Plant You Now, Dig You Later he agrees to bet the treasure chest on a game of poker.